Guidelines for Members

 • All persons living in one residential unit will receive food as a unit, other than approved exceptions.

-• We allow any member to pick-up food for one other member on the same day of their food pick-up.
+• We allow any member to pick up food for one other member on the same day of their food pick-up.
 For any member or a third party picking up food for you, you and the third party must fill out a signed authorization form.
 Please note, it remains your responsibility to keep your file record current either by submitting signed and written changes or during an in-person visit to the Food Pantry.

 • Please, take only the listed number of items from the choice table and respect the authority of the volunteer(s) stationed at the bread and pastry section.